NethServer/docs/administrator-manual/en/administration.rst

 Network Mask
     Network mask for the new route.

-Router address
-    Address of the gateway used to reach the specified network, this field is not required.

 Description
     A free text field to record any annotation.

-After route creation, you can only change router address and description.

 ==============
 User Profile